darahea/joule_extensibility/README.md

 # joule-functions-example

-This is a reference for an assistant build with the Joule Functions approach.
+In this repository, you will find a reference for an assistant built with the Joule Functions approach.
+We will explain how to define a scenario using an LLM-based dialog management and response generation.

 For instructions on all three examples please check the corresponding tutorials below.
 If you want to adapt or build content on your own, consider the [Content Building Guideline](https://sap.sharepoint.com/:b:/r/teams/JouleFunctionsPilot/Shared%20Documents/General/Content_Building_Guideline_Joule_Functions.pdf?csf=1&web=1&e=OirLGA).

 ## Content